chemouna/Decor/README.md

  animate it we can create another custom view AnimatedAutofitTextViewWithFont, Decor comes to the rescue to solve this unnecessary class explosion:
-    create AutoFitDecorator , FontDecorator, AnimateDecorator (See module decorators) and register them by overriding
+    create AutoFitDecorator , FontDecorator, AnimateDecorator (See module decorators) and register them by overriding attachBaseContext in activity class and in your layout :

     ```java
         @Override
         protected void attachBaseContext(Context newBase) {
             super.attachBaseContext(DecorContextWrapper.wrap(newBase)
                     .with(Decorators.getAll()));
         }
-        in activity class and in your layout
     ```
 ```xml
  <TextView